 The generation of the public key parameters and quality check shall always be based on the standard that defines the algorithm.

-The CA's keys are generated based on the use of random/pseudo random processes described on ANSI X9.17 (Annex C), according to the stipulated in PKCS#11.
+The CA's keys are generated based on the use of random/pseudo random processes described on ANSI X9.17 (Annex C).

 6.1.7 Key Usage Purposes (as per X.509 v3 key usage field)